Las Bambas - Ferrobamba, Chalcobamba, Sulfobamba

 All of the skarns are hosted by the Ferrobamba Limestone unit and are accompanied by porphyry copper style mineralisation associated with monzonite and quartz monzonite phases derived from stepped igneous differentiation between 42 and 40 Ma at Ferrobamba and 38 to 36 Ma at Chalcobamba.
 The lower Ferrobamba Formation horizons, near their contact with the Mara Formation, are the preferred host rocks.
 All three deposits lack associated late-stage hydrous epithermal events.

-According to Kelley et al. (2016), most of the disseminated to clotty mineralisation at Ferrobamba is associated with pockets that are interstitial to subhedral garnet crystals, developed through a variety of open-space and solid-state replacement processes within the skarn host.
-The main processes that form these pockets are those that produce variable reactivity and increased permeability of the rock.
+According to Kelley et al. (2016), most of the skarn hosted disseminated to clotty mineralisation at Ferrobamba occurs in pockets (irregular masses) where the sulphides are interstitial to subhedral garnet crystals.
+These pockets developed through a variety of open-space and solid-state replacement processes within the skarn host.
+These pockets are the result of variable reactivity and increased permeability of the rock.
 Pocket-filling assemblages comprise calc-silicate (garnet, clinopyroxene), hydrous calc-silicate (epidote, amphibole), hydrothermal (quartz, carbonate, biotite, K feldspar, specular hematite) and sulphides (bornite, chalcopyrite, molybdenite).
 Many pockets show evidence of successive replacement and most sulphide mineralisation is parageneticaly late.
-Much of the high-grade mineralization at Ferrobamba is hosted in garnet skarn that has been overprinted by clinopyroxene.
+Much of the high-grade mineralisation at Ferrobamba is hosted in garnet skarn that has been overprinted by clinopyroxene.
 Late-stage bornite replaces and upgrades earlier chalcopyrite mineralisation (Kelley et al., 2016).
-Kelley et al. (2016) suggest pocket-forming mechanisms may include: i). remnants of carbonate protolith or early clinopyroxene skarn; ii). later, interstitial, fine-grained prograde garnet skarn or clinopyroxene skarn superimposed on garnet skarn; iii). later retrograde (hydrous) skarn replacement; iv). filling or replacement by hydrothermal quartz and carbonate; and v). volume creation by brecciation and fracturing.
+Kelley et al. (2016) suggest pocket may reflect and be the result of: i). remnants of carbonate protolith or early clinopyroxene skarn; ii). later, interstitial, fine-grained prograde garnet skarn or clinopyroxene skarn superimposed on garnet skarn; iii). later retrograde (hydrous) skarn replacement; iv). filling or replacement by hydrothermal quartz and carbonate; and v). volume creation by brecciation and fracturing.
 Brecciation may be related to volume reduction during skarn mineral replacement, explosive hydrothermal brecciation, or local structural adjustments.